misbahhussain434-ctrl/log-facebook/README.md

 Facebook Page Logo Web Project

- <span style="color:#1877F2;">Introduction</span>
+Introduction

 The Facebook Page Logo Web Project is a front-end web application built using HTML, CSS, and JavaScript.
-It allows users to create, preview, and customize logos for Facebook pages directly in the browser.
+It allows users to create and customize logos for Facebook pages directly in the browser.
-Users can change colors, text, and styles in real-time to generate professional-looking logos without external tools.
+Users can change colors, text, and styles in real-time to generate professional-looking logos without any external tools.

-<span style="color:#FF8C00;">Objectives</span>
+Objectives

 Build a responsive and interactive web app for logo creation